FAQ

 I have questions about selling a business

-Do you have questions about selling your business?
-Don’t worry.
-You are not alone.
-Below are some of the most common questions people ask.
-If you don’t find your question here, or you want a more detailed answer than we can provide here or on our blog, feel free to contact us at any time.
-We would love to talk about how we can help you successfully sell your business.
+If you don’t find the answer to your question here, or if you require more details than we provide here or on our blog, please don’t hesitate to contact us at any time.
+We would welcome the opportunity to assist you and discuss how we can help you successfully sell your business.

 This is a common question, but the answer is not an easy one.
 The answer depends a lot on the type of business you are selling, the price you set, how long it takes the buyer to do due diligence, and the state of the industry you are in.